“No Decision Made,” Are You The Problem?

 As a crazy idea (particularly if you are opportunity starved), look at your deals that have ended in NDM in the past 12 months.
 Consider going back to the customer asking, “Is this still an issue?
 Are you interested in figuring out a way to address it–successfully this time?
 Can we help you–we know how to do that?”

-Thanks to Hank Barnes, “The ‘No Decision’ Decision–Does Everybody Lose? for inspiring this!For a free peek at Sales Manager Survival Guide, being launched on May 24, click the picture or link.
+Thanks to Hank Barnes, “The ‘No Decision’ Decision–Does Everybody Lose? for inspiring this!For a free peek at Sales Manager Survival Guide, click the picture or link.
 You’ll get the Table of Contents, Foreword, and 2 free Chapters.
 Free Sample

 No related posts.